Rensvandeschoot/Tutorials/Blavaan/Blavaan-Jags-Regression.md

 In this exercise you will investigate the impact of Ph.D. students&#39; $age$ and $age^2$ on the delay in their project time, which serves as the outcome variable using a regression analysis (note that we ignore assumption checking!).

 As you know, Bayesian inference consists of combining a prior distribution with the likelihood obtained from the data.
 Specifying a prior distribution is one of the most crucial points in Bayesian inference and should be treated with your highest attention (for a quick refresher see e.g.  [Van de Schoot et al. 2017](http://onlinelibrary.wiley.com/doi/10.1111/cdev.12169/abstract)).
-In this tutorial, we will first rely on the default prior settings, thereby behaving a &#39;naive&#39; Bayesians (which might [not](https://www.rensvandeschoot.com/analyzing-small-data-sets-using-bayesian-estimation-the-case-of-posttraumatic-stress-symptoms-following-mechanical-ventilation-in-burn-survivors/)always be a good idea).
+In this tutorial, we will first rely on the default prior settings, thereby behaving a &#39;naive&#39; Bayesians (which might [not](https://www.rensvandeschoot.com/analyzing-small-data-sets-using-bayesian-estimation-the-case-of-posttraumatic-stress-symptoms-following-mechanical-ventilation-in-burn-survivors/) always be a good idea).

 To run a multiple regression with Blavaan, you first specify the model, then fit the model and finally acquire the summary (similar to the frequentist model in Lavaan).
 The model is specified as follows: